An Institutional Framework for Constitutional Review, Objection Analysis, and Stability Testing

 6. Sovereignty and International Recognition

-6.1 Sovereignty is resolved domestically by consent.
+6.1 Sovereignty is resolved domestically through consent.

 6.2 International actors hold no authorship role.